Design systems ensure that your website remains future-proof

 Brand Consistency Is Always Ensured

 When creating new pages for your website, we want every design we create to be synonymous with each other.
-We design our systems and pages so that when a user goes from Page A to Page B, they’re already familiar with the overall feel of the design, and understand how to interact with the page.
-As mentioned before, when we reuse select visual assets from our library we create new on-brand pages with ease.
+We design our systems and pages so that when a user goes from Page A to Page B, they’re already familiar with the overall feel of the design.
+This means they understand how to interact with the page.
+As mentioned before, when we repurpose select assets from our library we create new on-brand pages with ease.

-However, a design system isn’t just about copying and pasting.
-By knowing and understanding how and why we use certain design elements from our system, we ensure that we aren’t just mindlessly tossing elements on a page, creating shallow pages that are visually stagnant.
+That said, a design system isn’t about copying and pasting.
+It works smoothly by knowing and understanding how and why we use certain design elements.
+This ensures that we aren’t just mindlessly tossing elements on a page.
+The goal is to avoid creating shallow pages that are visually stagnant.

-That’s the magic (or science) of a design system.
+That’s the magic (and science) of a design system.

 Design systems scale with the size of your company